marvosyntactical/joeynmt/NOTES.md

 * code runs, *TODO* do a full run with results on cluster

+### 31.08.20 recurrent multihop issues
+=> seems to work okay, but kb attentions dont get plotted anymore *TODO*
+=> is attention state actually saved from step to step as done by jason weston et al?

+---

+# Issues Archive

+## Old Issue
 ### 15.08.20 reccurent multihop

 implemented in multihop branch in attention.py and merged back into master ✔️